WavePlanes: Compact Hex Planes for Dynamic Novel View Synthesis: Introduction

 \section{Introduction}

-Neural Radiance Fields (NeRFs) have gained significant attention due to their ability to generate high-resolution 3D scenes with accurate novel view synthesis.
-The traditional NeRF is designed for static scenes and struggles to model objects and scenes with motion.
-Dynamic NeRFs extend these capabilities to address this issue, broadening applications in computer graphics by supporting the generation of realistic object and scene animations.
-While static NeRF frameworks yield impressive results, dynamic NeRF frameworks still face numerous limitations, particularly associated with complexity, scalability and stream-ability.
+Novel view synthesis (NVS) has attracted significant attention with recent developments in 3-D scene generation typically employing Neural Radiance Field (NeRF) or Gaussian Splatting (GS) representations.
+Consequently, Dynamic NVS extends this by modeling an additional time component to support the generation of realistic object and scene animations.
+While static frameworks yield impressive results, dynamic NeRF/GS frameworks face limitations with computational complexity, scalability and compression.

-Recent advancements in plane-based representations, including matrix-vector and plane decomposed 3-D space, have demonstrated promising results for static scenes \cite{chen2022tensorf, shue20233d, icsik2023humanrf}.
-These representations have also shown success in modelling dynamic environments \cite{fridovich2023k, cao2023hexplane} and demonstrate substantial improvements to training speed.
-However, the significance and interpretability of the temporal component (represented by an axis on a 2-D feature planes) have not been fully realized, particularly in scenarios with high spatial detail or fast motion.
-Consequently, these models tend to be large and challenging to compress, making tasks such as 4-D video streaming problematic.
-For static scenes, wavelet-based plane representations have been used to alleviate these problems \cite{rho2023masked}.
-However this approach has not been explored for dynamic scenes.

-In this paper, we propose the use of wavelets as a basis for a 4-D decomposed plane representation, as demonstrated in Figure \ref{fig:modeloverview}.
-Our motivation is to provide a highly compressible representation, which could benefit data-intensive transmission tasks such as 4-D video streaming.

-Two design choices are proposed to improve the processing time, performance and final model size: \begin{itemize} \item Firstly, we shift the reconstructed space-time features by +1, prior to feature fusion.
-This maximizes the likely hood of static empty space represented by the fused features while preserving sparsity in the decomposed wavelet representation.
-This consequently enables our proposed wavelet-based compression scheme.

-\item Secondly, we offer modifications to previously proposed \textit{time smoothness} and \textit{time sparsity} (TS) regularizers in \cite{fridovich2023k}.
-Substituting the time smoothness regularizer, we propose smoothing spatial features on the space-time planes.
-This improves performance on scenes with rapid changes in motion.
-We also modify the time sparsity function to work directly on the wavelet coefficient representation.
-This eliminates the need for signal reconstruction during regularization and noticeably reduces the training time. \end{itemize}

-The proposed compression scheme (Figure \ref{fig:modeloverview} (1)) exploits the sparsity of our representation to further reduce our model size without using an MLP and without affecting performance.
-This is accomplished by filtering the wavelet coefficients using hard thresholding, constructing a Hash Map containing non-zero coefficients and their locations on each wavelet plane, and then compressing it using a lossless algorithm.

-Finally, we investigate alternative feature fusion methods (Figure \ref{fig:modeloverview} (c)), and its relevance to model interpretability.
-Up to this point, only the element-wise feature factorization and addition were tested \cite{fridovich2023k}.
-Hence, we extend the investigation and propose two feature fusion methods capable of competing with the prior factorization-only scheme while offering better interpretability.